blsonalib/missingskill-learning/css.md

 **Example :-**
  ```````
  background-color: red;
- background-image:url("Image-url")
+ background-image: url("Image-url");
 ```````
 **7. CSS Color**
 - It is used for the color .

 **Example:-**
 ```````
-color:red;     //used to change the text color
+color: red;     //used to change the text color
 ```````